pimoroni/explorer-hat/documentation/Technical-reference.md

 Input 2  | GPIO 22
 Input 3  | GPIO 24
 Input 4  | GPIO 25

+Since the Pi's GPIO pin is after the buffer, input signals will not be pulled up or down by enabling the Pi's onboard pull resistors.
+For applications where you need a pull resistor you *must* substitute an external resistor between an Input and either Ground or +5V.

 ### Motor, via DRV8833PWP ( Explorer HAT Pro and pHAT only )